cedricDve/Python/Docker/README.md

 # Run with a single-command

-Using docker and docker-compose, by creating a dockerfile and a docker-compose.yaml file, it is realy easy to launch this application.
+Using docker and docker-compose, by creating a dockerfile and a docker-compose.yaml file, it is really easy to launch this application.
-Only prerequest in ofcourse to have docker installed ( on windows I highly advise the docker-desktop version).
+Only prerequest is of course: to have docker installed (on windows I highly advise the docker-desktop version).

 Once this done, in the command line type:
-`docker-compose up`
+>`docker-compose up`

 > Note: you need to be in the Docker\FaceDetection folder.